PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 <img src="./images/media/image29.png"
 style="width:2.30062in;height:3.11667in" />

 You have now create four DataFrames.
-However, you have just loaded data into memory.
-Now it’s time to actually persist your work by saving each of these four DataFrames into lakehouse tables using the delta format.
+However, you have only loaded data into memory.
+Nothing has been persisted.
+Now it’s time to actually persist your work by saving each of these four DataFrames to lakehouse tables using the delta format.

-### Execute code to Save the Four DataFrames as Delta Tables in the Lakehouse
+### Execute code to save the four DataFrames as delta tables in the lakehouse

 Locate and execute the next cell with the following Python code which saves all DataFrames as lakehouse tables with delta format.